Cajac/picoCTF-Writeups/picoCTF_2023/Cryptography/rotation.md

 ### Python solution

-Even though it takes a bit longer time it's more fun to write a small python script called `solve.py` to solve the challenge.
+Even though it takes a bit longer time it's more fun to write a small python script called `solve.py` to bruteforce the challenge.

 ```python
 #!/usr/bin/python